MV Queen of Surrey: Description

 Queen of Surrey is a C-class double-ended roll-on/roll-off ferry that was 139.4 m long overall and 127.2 m between perpendiculars with a beam of 27.6 m, a gross register tonnage (GRT) of 6,969 and a deadweight tonnage (DWT) of 1,099 as built.
 The ship has a maximum draught of 5.7 m.
 As of 2018 the vessel was remeasured with a gross tonnage (GT) of 6,968.91, a net tonnage of 4,473.47 with a length of 126.86 m, a beam of 27.58 m and a depth of 6.40 m.
 Queen of Surrey is propelled by two MaK 12M551AK diesel engines rated at 11860 hp driving two propellers, one forward and one aft.
 This gives the vessel a maximum speed of 20.5 kn.

 The ship has a capacity of 308 cars and 1,494 passengers and crew.
 In place of individual cars, Queen of Surrey is capable of loading twelve semi-trailer trucks.
 The vehicle deck is divided into three sections with two longitudinal casings.
 The deck has 4.8 m of headroom.
 Four lanes in the centre of the deck can be used by trucks or cars, while two outboards lanes and two lanes on the gallery deck are for cars only, and reached by fixed ramps.
 On the upper deck, there are eight lanes for cars, reached only from a shore-based ramp.
-Amenities aboard the ferry include a Coastal Cafe, Coast Cafe Express, gift shop, kids zone, video zone, pet area, elevators and accessible washrooms.
+Amenities aboard the ferry include a Coastal Cafe, Coast Cafe Express, gift shop, kids zone, pet area, elevators and accessible washrooms.

 Mid-life upgrade

-In 2006, Queen of Surrey underwent a $40 million mid-life upgrade iat the Washington Marine Group's Vancouver Drydock in North Vancouver.
+In 2006, Queen of Surrey underwent a $40 million mid-life upgrade at the Washington Marine Group's Vancouver Drydock in North Vancouver.
 The project prepared the vessel for another 20 years of service with significant mechanical and safety improvements, as well as upgraded passenger amenities and the installation of new emergency evacuation equipment.
 Major work included steel replacement, electrical upgrades, and modernization of elevators, heating, ventilation and air conditioning systems.
 Remodelled and expanded areas included the gift shop, food service facilities, washrooms, and seating areas.